Your Mediation Information and

 Booking a MIAM with Adept Mediation

 We provide affordable, fast, tailored to you MIAMs.
-We even offer a service providing MIAMs within 24 hours of booking (subject to Mediator availability).
-We will guide you every step of the way and if you need a signed MIAM court form, that's included in the cost of the MIAM.
+We even offer a service providing urgent MIAMs within 24 hours of booking if you need one quickly (subject to Mediator availability).
+We will guide you every step of the way and if you require a signed C100 MIAM form or a signed Form A for a court application, that's included in the cost of the MIAM.

-Informal confidential conversation one-on-one with the Mediator, lasting 45 to 60 minutes.Fast MIAM: £140 per MIAM
+Informal confidential conversation one-on-one with the Mediator, lasting 45 to 60 minutes.Urgent MIAM: £140 per MIAM

-Note: Our fees include signing of the MIAM form needed for court applications (if required).
+Our fees include a signed MIAM C100 form (certificate) or signed Form A required for court applications (if needed).

 We do not provide MIAM or mediation services funded by Legal Aid.